cpt-eug/remind_me_bot/README.md

 #  Google Sheet - Telegram Bot | RemindMe Bot

-This project is a simple telegram bot connected to a google sheet.
+This project is a simple personal telegram bot connected to a google sheet.

 ## Video Demonstration
 https://youtu.be/MFKLa266tDs